 FIFA allowed associations to open their window up to four weeks before the end of the 2019-20 campaign -- though no major league chose to do this and FIFA had stated any player signed during this period will not be eligible to play until 2020-21.

 France, which saw its season curtailed due to the coronavirus, opened its domestic window from June 8 to July 9 to help Ligue 1 clubs fill the financial void created by the pandemic, and give players the chance to find new clubs.
-However, the international transfer market remains closed for now.
-It is up to associations what kind of transfers it allows during its active window periods.
+The window will reopen on Aug.
+15.

 The Bundesliga opened its transfer window for just one day on July 1, to enable players to register with new clubs on the day contracts are due to begin.
 It then reopened on July 15.

 The Premier League window opened the day after the season finished, on July 27.
-La Liga's window will open on Aug.
+La Liga's window opened on Aug.
 4.

 Serie A will not officially open its window open until Sept.
 1, with the end of the 2019-20 season technically set as Aug.
-31. However, we are likely to see many deals being announced in advance once the Italian top-flight season concludes on Aug.
-2.
+31. However, we are likely to see many deals being announced in advance with the Italian top-flight season now concluded.

 How long will the transfer window last?

-FIFA says it can be no longer than 12 weeks, noting that leagues that have had "all or part of an open registration period directly impacted by COVID-19" can request to move the window to new dates during the same season -- which is what we will see in England, Italy and Spain.
+FIFA says it can be no longer than 12 weeks, noting that leagues that have had "all or part of an open registration period directly impacted by COVID-19" can request to move the window to new dates during the same season.

 The summer window could also be split into two parts of no more than 12 weeks -- so perhaps six weeks starting now, and another six weeks to align with other leagues.
 Germany is effectively having a split window by opening just on July 1, before closed and re-opening for the main window on July 15.
-France did the same by having an initial domestic window for a month.
+France did the same by having an initial domestic window for a month, before reopening in August.

 The worldwide registration calendar lists all confirmed window dates.